-Once the main estimates have been tabled in the House of Commons, they are referred to the relevant standing committees, which have the opportunity to review, vote and report on them by 31 May.
-12 The Standing Senate Committee on National Finance also reviews and prepares reports on the estimates.
+Once the main estimates have been tabled in the House of Commons, they are referred to the relevant standing committees, which have the opportunity to review,

 In June, the House of Commons approves full supply, which is the amount laid out in the main estimates, less interim supply.
 Once approved, the appropriation bill is sent to the Senate for consideration and approval.